MarharytaSovpenko/Helpie/README.md

 - add information about the task including its category, importance level, details, delegator, doer and status(whether it's done or not);
 - delegate tasks from your to-do list to other users creating the appropriate task info;
-- mark tasks in your to-do list as done;
+- mark tasks in task details as done;

 ## How to run the project >>>